guiguibaq/blog/content/blog/get-started/index.md

 * **Pipelining**: the neural network is split into sequential chunks, which are executed one after the other.
 Dwarkesh and Reiner discuss it, and explain why it is avoided when possible.
 * **Expert parallelism**: experts are distributed across GPUs.

-This podcast focuses on pipelining and expert parallelism.

-Pipelining
+Let's start with **pipelining**.

-It broadly claims that pipelining contributes to solving the memory capacity, but that it should be avoided if possible.
+Pipelining contributes to solving the momeory capacity, but it has a tool on latency.

-Let’s first explore its effect on latency - pipeline makes latency worse:
+Let's first explore its effect on **latency**:
 * Each step of the pipeline is executed sequentially, which means that in the naive setup the GPUs are waiting idle for other GPUs to solve their part of the computation.
-At inference, we can solve this by stacking batches in parallel (but it will have an effect on memory, see later).
-However at training time, we need to wait for the gradients so there is no solution.
+At inference, we can solve this by stacking batches in parallel (see graph below) - however as we'll see this has a consequence on memory usage.
+At training time, because we have to wait on the gradients, unfortunately there is no other solution than having the GPUs idle for some time (see graph below).
-* The bandwidth to move from one cluster to the next is slow (8x more than within the same cluster).
-In the podcast they estimate it to be 10ms (which is huge given that one forward pass is estimated to take 20ms)
+* Moving data from one GPU cluster to the next is slow (8x slower than moving within the cluster): Reiner estimates it to take 10ms, which is huge considering that one forward pass is expected to take 20ms.

-Now let’s see to which extent pipelining helps with memory capacity:
-* The parameters are split between cluster, so the N params are divided by the number of clusters
-* However, the KV cache isn’t: each GPU should store the KV cache for bla-bla-bla

-Therefore pipelining seems to be something to avoid if necessary, and Ilya said “pipelining is not wise”

-Expert parallelism and GPU cluster architecture

-Experts are distributed across GPUs, which leads to two all-to-all communication.
-However this communication is one fast bandwidth, so it’s not a bottleneck.

-At this point, Reiner explains a bit how NVIDIA GPU clusters are set up: there is a common VRAM (about ~todo Gb) and ~64 GPUs.
-The VRAM is accessible to all GPU so it can be thought as shared memory.
-When GPU load data from VRAM, they do it in parallel, so the cluster memory bandwidth really is the GPU bandwidth * the number of GPU.
-Increasing the number of GPU is actually where most of the gains in memory bandwidth come from - NVIDIA is working hard to increase the number of GPUs per cluster, and next generation should have ~todo

-Chinchilla laws, updated for inference

-The compute budget to train a model is broadly model size * number of tokens in the training data.
-If we have a given budget, how should we split it between model size and training data?

-Labs used to favour huge model size, but the Chinchilla paper changed everything: it showed empirically that the optimal is obtained at token number = 20 x model parameters.

-However, Reiner and Dwarkesh explain we are now in a “new Chinchilla” optimal, to take into account that the compute budget is now split between 3 parts: pre training, post training and inference.

-Broadly soaking, whichever model we get from pre training will have to be served at scale, so we’d rather serve a smaller model to reduce inference cost, even if that means training it for longer.

-Reiner does a back of the envelope calculation where he assumes that labs spend as much compute in pre training, RL training and inference.
-This broadly means that the number of tokens in pre training equals the number of tokens at inference.
-Let’s do some quick maths:

-Inference data = 500M/s * 2 months = 2.6 10^15
-Training data = 150 T (this number is confidential but Dwarkesh heard this from his connections at Anthropic)

-Those two are roughly equal!
-(Which validate the theory)

-And if we compare to Chinchila optimal: 100B * 20 = 2T

-So frontier models operate on 100x more training data than Chinchila optimal.

-Context length

-Gemini has a pricing structure where you pay 50% more after 200k context length.

-Cost increases with context length.

-Solving for bytes per token we get ~2kB

-Would that make sense?
-Well bytes per token = 2 bytes * 2 (key and query)* Nlayers * d heads * nb heads ~ 2kB

-I think Reiner is missing the bytes here, but we’re looking at orders of magnitude anyway.

-So it makes sense!
+[TODO: insert graph of pipelining across GPUs]